MakerDreams/grbl-Evo-One_v1.0/README.md

 [fork by beegshot](https://github.com/beegshot/grbl-servo_esc) for brushless spindle servo-like ESCs support.

-**Default settings are exclusively for Makerdreams Evo-One v2018**
+**Default settings are exclusively for Makerdreams Evo-One v1 (Kickstarter version)**
-Please don't try this firmware on older hardware like the "v1 Kickstarter version" unless you know what you doing.
+Please don't try this firmware on newer hardware unless you know what you are doing.

 ***